learning-layers/SocRec/README.md

 SocRec
 ======

-##Towards a Scalable Social Resource Recommender Framework using Apache Solr
+##A Scalable Social Recommender Engine for Online Marketplaces
 =========================

 ## Description